grishavanika/grishavanika.github.io/cpp_tips_tricks_quirks.md

 ### `const T&&` (const rvalue) {#89}

-rvalue is still a **REFERENCE**, const rvalue can be formed and as normal as const lvalue:
+rvalue is still a **REFERENCE**, const rvalue can be formed in the same way as normal const lvalue:

 ``` cpp {.numberLines}
 void Foo(const int&)  { std::puts("(const int&)"); }